Proxmox VE

 Web Interface Key Sections

-- Datacenter: Cluster-wide management
+- Datacenter: Cluster-wide management, SDN, backup jobs, permissions

-- Nodes: Individual server resources
+- Nodes: Individual server resources and services

 - Virtual Machines (VMs): VM management